How can I decorate for fall cheap? The fall season is a great time of year. It is the perfect season to enjoy crisp air and autumn leaves.

 You can collect pine cones from outside for free and place them in a bowl.
+In many parts of the country, they can be found littering the forest floor or you may find them in your local park or even in your own neighborhood.
 For some added fun, you can give them a cinnamon scent.
 There are a few ways to do this and you can find my full tutorial featuring a few ways to add fragrance to your pine cones and you’ll come out ahead from buying them in the store.
 I placed these pine cones in a bowl I found at a thrift store and added some lights.
+This would be the perfect centerpiece for a fall nature table.

-You can collect berries and leaves from outside and glue them to a wreath form for this easy and beautiful natural fall wreath.
+You can collect berries and colorful leaves from outside and glue them to a wreath form for this easy and beautiful natural fall wreath.
 If you want to preserve the color and make it last you’ll need to seal the leaves with some Mod Podge.
+You could also collect acorns and make acorn wreaths.

 3. Preserve fall leaves

-You can preserve fall leaves and make a suncatcher, a lantern, and recycled jar candles.
-Go on a leave hunt and collect leaves.
-You can do this with family members and friends.
-Then preserve the leaves and there is a variety of ways to do this like wax paper, pressing between books, and using a medium like epoxy or Mod Podge.
+You can preserve fall leaves and make a suncatcher, lantern, and recycled jar candles.
+Go on a fall nature walk and collect leaves of different colors.
+It’s a great opportunity to spend time with family and friends.
+Preserve the leaves using wax paper, pressing between books, or using a medium like epoxy or Mod Podge.

 4. Use Dried Food Items

 Create easy and inexpensive fall decor using natural items like beans and popcorn that you can get at the dollar store.
-You can add them to some recycled jars and place on your porch or inside your home on your mantel.
-I have also filled jars with things like oak tree seeds (we called them helicopters when I was a kid), acorns, pine cones, and other things I find outside.
+You can add them to some recycled jars.
+This is the perfect way to decorate your porch or mantel. have also filled jars with things like oak tree seeds (we called them helicopters when I was a kid), acorns, pine cones, and other things I find outside.

 We had some scrap wood outside and we drilled a small hole into the top of them to place a candle in them.
 You can use battery-operated candles if you have kids or pets in your home.